Limited Company Mortgages

 While affordability will be based on rental coverage calculations, any credit scoring/profiling will be based on the individuals rather than the company.

 Will the property type affect my mortgage?

 Some properties are perceived as higher risk and are harder to get mortgages on.
 The reason behind this is the potential need for a lender to resell the security.
 As a result, the type of property will affect the rates and deals available.
-Likewise, the EPC rating can also have an effect on mortgage borrowing.
-Because lends have started to have a minimum EPC rating they will allow on a property.
+Likewise, the EPC rating can also influence mortgage borrowing.
+Because lends have started to have a minimum EPC rating, they will allow on a property.
 As a result, always check with the estate agents on the EPC certificate and always request to see the actual report.

 Such properties are:

 - Flats above commercial properties.

 - Corrugated iron.

 - Prefabricated concrete.